Bicycling

 I like bikes.
 I spend a lot of time riding, but also enjoy working on bikes.
-Since I live in Indiana, I mostly just ride around on country roads.
-I ride a mountain bike for variety.
-I usually bike to work.
+Since I live in Indiana, I spent years mostly just riding around on country roads, but have recently begun mountain biking frequently.
 I'll occasionally ride with 3 Rivers Velo Sport, the Delaware Cycling Club, or the guys from Kirk's Bike Shop.
+I also regularly ride my unicycle on the local mountain bike trails.

 Vitus bikes